 Now that I’m all grown up, you might think that when I want cosmic brownies Walmart is where I go.

 But actually, nowadays I get cosmic brownies from my kitchen.

 This copycat cosmic brownies recipe is every bit as chewy, fudgy, and oh-so-yummy as Little Debbie’s original boxed brownies.
-In fact, this combination of cosmic brownies ingredients yield a snack that is richer, fudgier, and has a better chocolate flavor.
+In fact, this combination of cosmic brownies ingredients yields a snack that is richer, fudgier and has a better chocolate flavor.

 And, unlike the original, these brownies contain NO preservative and NO hydrogenated fats – which is an awesome thing in its own right.